d-morrison/IntroStatActivities/_book/08-inference-2cat_test.md

 ## Learning objectives

-* Write out the null and alternative hypothesis for two categorical variables
+* Write out the null and alternative hypotheses for two categorical variables

 * Assess the conditions to use the standard normal distribution for a difference in proportions